I can’t remember an election that I didn’t pay attention to (or worry about).

 Maintain your boundaries post-election

-After the 2016 election, Thanksgiving got shorter by 30 to 50 minutes because of family disagreements.
+After the 2016 election, Thanksgiving got shorter by

 “People are really afraid because Thanksgiving this year is coming up right after the election,” Safer says.